Youth Volunteer & Community Service Opportunities

-Students and scout troops needing community service hours for school or badge projects are encouraged to help the Sacramento SPCA by completing one of our community service projects.
+Students and scouts needing community service hours or wanting to volunteer to help out our shelter are encouraged to inquire about our projects listed below.
 Your hard work will make a difference in the lives of the animals in our care!

 Project: Birthday Party

 Use your celebration for a good cause!
 Instead of birthday presents, ask for donations for the Sacramento SPCA like toys, beds, treats and wet cat food!
 Stop by the shelter with your goodies and we’ll grab a photo for you to share with your friends!

 The SPCA uses newspapers to line animal enclosures, to help keep the animals in our care comfortable and clean.
 Directions for stacking collected newspapers: Use full sheets of newspaper only (putting half-sheets and anything glossy aside for recycling); lay out full sheets of newspaper, stack them in groups of 25 or 35; then fold each stack of sheets in half.

 Project: Pet Toy & Treat Drive